nbyouri/blog/_posts/2014-02-11-signed-packages.md

         Key fingerprint = 81F7 EC68 C5BD 5DED 7A7B  2832 6A09 5CC6 2D99 C8F7

-And [here](http://paste.unixhub.net/index.php/hO8S/)'s my gpg public key if you need it.

 So how do the packages compare to the non signed ones?
 Here's the anatomy of a signed package:

         ──── ar -t /Volumes/pkgsrc/packages/All/nmap-6.40.tgz